Khmer traditional clothing: Textiles

-The Sompot Hol is used as a lower garment as is the Sompot Chong Kben.
-The Pidan Hol is used as a ceremonial hanging for religious purposes.

-Sot silk weaving has been an important part of Cambodia's cultural past.
-It is documented that people in Takéo Province have woven silk since the Funan era; written records, bas-reliefs and the report of the Chinese emissary Zhou Daguan show that looms have been used to weave sompots since ancient times.
-Women learned to apply highly complex methods and intricate patterns.
 The hol or ikat method involves dyeing patterns on silk before it is woven.
 A method unique to Cambodian weavers is the uneven twill technique.
 Although it is unclear why they adopted such an unusual method, the ancient bas-reliefs provide a detailed look at fabric patterns and pleats.
 Silk-woven pieces are used to decorate temples; heirloom pieces are worn at weddings and funerals.

 Raising silkworms in Cambodia is mainly women's work.
 The knowledge of raising worms, harvesting the silk thread, and processing the thread into correct quality yarn for weaving has been passed down through generations.
 However, due to the neglect of mulberry plantations during nearly 30 years of war, Cambodia's "golden" native yarn production fell from around 150 tonnes a year in the 1960s to about six tonnes a year today.
-All silk textiles woven in Cambodia prior to the war were woven from Khmer Golden Silk, so-called because of its natural yellow colour.
-Today Cambodia produces around 10 per cent of the silk used: most comes from Vietnam and China.
+All silk textiles woven in Cambodia prior to the war were woven from Khmer Golden Silk, so-called because of its natural yellow color.
+Today Cambodia produces around 10 per cent of the silk used; most comes from Vietnam and China.

 Sampot Phamuong

 Sampot Phamuong (សំពត់ផាមួង) are, with many different variations, traditional Khmer textiles.
 They are single colored and twill-woven.
 There are currently 52 colors used in sampot phamuong.
 The phamuong charobab is a luxurious fabric woven with up to 22 needles.
 The most valued silk used to create the phamuong is Cambodian yellow silk, known for its fine quality.
 New phamuong designs draw inspiration from ancient silk patterns and usually contain floral and geometrical motifs.
 Popular variations include rabak, chorcung, anlonh, kaneiv and bantok.
-The word phamuong comes from the Siamese language, in which pha means fabric and mung means indigo.
+The word phamuong comes from the Siamese language, that pha means fabric and mung means indigo.